tact-lang/tact/SECURITY.md

 **Thank you for helping us make Tact safer for everyone building on TON.**

 ## PGP key to use if reporting via email

+To encrypt your email, use the following PGP key:

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----